DuarteSJ/NoteIST/REPORT.md

 - Forge valid signatures without the private key
 - Successfully replay requests due to timestamp verification
 - Access plain text of sensitive note data (title and content) on the servers

-**Security Guarantees**
+- Have access to the certificate authority (CA) private key or the dbserver and appserver private keys **Security Guarantees**

 Against this attacker model, our system provides: